alvs210/Alveena.github.io/README.md

 # EDGAR - Poetry Chatbot

-A simple ChatBot that provides poems based on the user's emotions and also allows users to add emotions with corresponding poetry.
+A simple intent-driven NLP ChatBot that provides poems based on the user's emotions and also allows users to add emotions with corresponding poetry.
 You can use it here (Gmail account required): [EDGAR, The Poetry Bot](https://colab.research.google.com/drive/1tPSSPTP4n-p-GKTKaz8RkV04kJQtW5ly?usp=sharing)

 ## Getting Started - Personal Chatbot!